Is it mandatory that my child has a Device/iPad for school?

 iPads/Devices are very expensive.
 Who pays for the monthly Internet charge and download fees?

-While on campus, all students have access to the school’s wireless network (which is filtered to block any inappropriate content).
-We do not require students to have 3G/4G enabled devices.
-Internet use at home using a Wi-Fi/3G/4G connection via a contract with a telecommunications company will incur an ongoing monthly cost to families.
+While on campus, all students have access to the school’s wireless network (which is filtered to block inappropriate content).
+Students are not permitted to have 3G/4G enabled/connected devices at school.
+All internet use at home and app purchases are charged accordingly to the home internet and telecommunications service provider.

 What are some examples of how students will use iPads/Devices in class and for homework?

-Making films, creating soundtracks, drawing graphs and images, reading eBooks and eBooks, writing notes, annotating PDF documents, researching and writing essays, creating multimedia presentations, accessing the Internet, doing physical and virtual experiments, sending and receiving emails, curating information and newsfeeds, recording interviews, watching educational YouTube videos, listening to podcasts, submitting assessment pieces, conducting fieldwork and creating or answering instant quizzes.
+Making films, creating soundtracks, drawing graphs and images, reading eBooks and eBooks, writing notes, annotating PDF documents, researching and writing essays, creating multimedia presentations, Internet research, doing physical and virtual experiments, sending and receiving emails, curating information and newsfeeds, recording interviews, watching educational YouTube videos, listening to podcasts, submitting assessment pieces, conducting fieldwork and creating or answering instant quizzes.

 Will the iPad/Devices be used in all classes?
 What percentage of the time will the iPad be used in class?